suxuekun/libpyiotcloud/README.md

        D. View device usage and payment transactions histories

+With IoT, the opportunities are endless.
-This IoT platform can be used for any type of businesses and industries:
+Below, we outline just some of the use cases in which this IoT platform can used influence outcomes, enhance business efficiencies and opportunities, and improve lives in any type of businesses and industries:

 - Agricultural and farm lots
 - Amusement parks and recreational fields
 - Data centers and facilities